bodo-ai/PyDough/documentation/usage.md

 # Understanding the behavior of DATETIME with `start of week`
 # Set the start of the week to Monday
 configs.start_of_week = DayOfWeek.MONDAY
-# This would set `dt` to the start of the week for March 20, 2025 (which is a Wednesday)
+# This would set `dt` to the start of the week for March 20, 2025 (Wednesday)
 # to be March 17, 2025 (recent Monday)
 TPCH.calculate(dt = DATETIME("2025-03-20", "start of week")) # dt = 2025-03-17

 # start_of_week is set to Thursday,
 configs.start_of_week = DayOfWeek.Thursday
-# This would set `dt` to the start of the week for March 20, 2025 (which is a Thursday)
+# This would set `dt` to the start of the week for March 20, 2025 (Thursday)
 # to be March 20, 2025 (recent Thursday)
 TPCH.calculate(dt = DATETIME("2025-03-20", "start of week")) # dt = 2025-03-20
+# Note: DATETIME function related to week does not depend on the
+# `start_week_as_zero` config.

 # Understanding the behavior of DATEDIFF with `start of week`
 # Set the start of the week to Monday
 configs.start_of_week = DayOfWeek.MONDAY
-# This would return 0, as the difference between March 20, 2025(Thursday) and March 17, 2025(Monday) is 0 weeks
+# This would return 0, as the difference between March 20, 2025(Thursday) and
-# when the start of week is considered to be Monday.
+# March 17, 2025(Monday) is 0 weeks when the start of week is considered to be
+# Monday.
 This is because both these dates fall on the same week.
 TPCH.calculate(diff = DATEDIFF("2025-03-17", "2025-03-20", "week")) # diff = 0

 # Set the start of the week to Thursday
 configs.start_of_week = DayOfWeek.Thursday
-# This would return 1, as the difference between March 20, 2025(Thursday) and March 17, 2025(Monday) is 1 week
+# This would return 1, as the difference between March 20, 2025 (Thursday)
-# when the start of week is considered to be Thursday.
+# and March 17, 2025 (Monday) is 1 week when the start of week is considered
+# to be Thursday.
 This is because March 17, 2025 belongs to the week starting
-# from March 13, 2025 (the recent Thursday for it) and March 20, 2025 belongs to the week starting from March 20, 2025 (the recent Thursday).
+# from March 13, 2025 (the recent Thursday for it) and March 20, 2025 belongs
+# to the week starting from March 20, 2025 (the recent Thursday).
 TPCH.calculate(diff = DATEDIFF("2025-03-17", "2025-03-20", "week")) # diff = 1
+# Note: DATEDIFF function related to week does not depend on the
+# `start_week_as_zero` config.
 ```

 <!-- TOC --><a name="session-database"></a>